BIMSBbioinfo/pigx/README.md

 | Variable name | description |
 | ------------- |:-----------:|
-| genome-version | string: an UCSC assembly release name e.g. "hg19"
+| assembly      | string: an UCSC assembly release name e.g. "hg19"
 | methylation-calling:minimum-coverage | integer: minimum read coverage to be included in the methylKit objects.
 Defaults to 10.
 Any methylated base/region in the text files below the mincov value will be ignored.
 | methylation-calling:minimum-quality | integer: minimum phred quality score to call a methylation status for a base.
 Defaults to 10.
 | differential-methylation:cores | integer: denotes how many cores should be used for parallel differential methylation calculations